-- Maintain its ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders; Maintain a flexible capital structure which optimizes the cost of capital at acceptable risk; Ensure sufficient cash resources to fund its research and development activity, to pursue partnership and collaboration opportunities and to maintain ongoing operations.
+- Maintain its ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders; - Maintain a flexible capital structure which optimizes the cost of capital at acceptable risk; - Ensure sufficient cash resources to fund its research and development activity, to pursue partnership and collaboration opportunities and to maintain ongoing operations.

-The capital structure of the Company consists of secured convertible debt and equity comprised of share capital, warrants, the equity portion of our secured convertible debentures, stock options, contributed surplus and deficit.
+The capital structure of the Company consists of secured convertible debentures and equity comprised of share capital, warrants, the equity portion of our secured convertible debentures, stock options, contributed surplus and deficit.
 The Company manages its capital structure and makes adjustments to it in light of economic conditions.
 The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issuances, acquiring or disposing of assets, adjusting the amount of cash and short-term investments balances or by undertaking other activities as deemed appropriate under the specific circumstances.
-The Company expects that its current capital resources will be sufficient to carry its research and development plans and operations for the next twelve months.
+The Company expects that its current capital resources will be sufficient to carry its research and development plans and operations for the next twelve months, but will not be sufficient to repay its convertible debentures on the maturity date of October 6, 2009 if the debenture holders do not convert their debt into common shares (see Note 1).